 In order to vote absentee, you must be a registered voter in the Town of Vernon.
-If not registered, complete and print the Voter Registration Form.
-If you are registered, complete and print the Absentee Ballot Request and return it to Town Hall W249S8910 Center Dr. Big Bend, WI 53103.
+If not registered, you can register on-line at MyVoteWisconsin or complete and print the Voter Registration Form.
+If you are registered, request an Absentee Ballot on-line at MyVoteWisconsin or complete and print the Absentee Ballot Request and return it to Town Hall W249S8910 Center Dr. Big Bend, WI 53103.
 Once the application is received, the ballot will then be sent to you.
 Ballots must be returned to the Town Hall by Election Day in order for the ballot to count.
 Military and Overseas: Info.
 If you have any questions please contact the Clerk's office at 262-662-2039.

 - Look up voter registration and polling place locations.